newlyceum/newlyceum.github.io/_posts/2017-07-10-newlyceum.md

 In America, [the lyceum movement](https://en.wikipedia.org/wiki/Lyceum_movement):

 > The first American lyceum was founded by Josiah Holbrook in 1826.
-Holbrook was a traveling lecturer and teacher who believed that education was a lifelong experience
+Holbrook was a traveling lecturer and teacher who believed that education was a lifelong experience.